Meet Our New Innovation

 In the Register WPML area, you add the Site Key provided by WPML.

-Register WPML
+Register WPML plugin

-Just the paste key into the Site Key area and click on the Continue button.
-Now you’ll get auto plugin updates.
+Just paste the key into the Site Key area and click on the Continue button.
+Now, you’ll get auto plugin updates.

 There are some plugins that WPML recommends for adding more features.
 If you need, you can install and activate the recommended plugins.